Jordan Human Rights 2017 Report April 2018

 The Hashemite Kingdom of Jordan is a constitutional monarchy ruled by King Abdullah II bin Hussein.
-It has a population of approximately six million.
 The constitution concentrates executive and legislative authority in the king.
-The multiparty parliament consists of the 55-member House of Notables (Majlis al-Ayan), appointed by the king, and a 110-member elected lower house, the Chamber of Deputies (Majlis al-Nuwwab).
-The 2007 Chamber of Deputies and municipal elections by and large went smoothly; however, local observers alleged some irregularities.
-Authorities effectively controlled the security forces, but there were some instances in which domestic and international nongovernmental organizations (NGOs) accused members of the police and security forces of using unnecessary force and committing human rights abuses.
+The multiparty parliament consists of the 65-member House of Notables (Majlis al-Ayan) appointed by the king and a 130-member elected lower house, the Chamber of Deputies (Majlis al-Nuwwab).
+Elections for the Chamber of Deputies took place in September 2016.
+International observers deemed the elections were organized, inclusive, credible, and technically well run.

 c.
 Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment

 The constitution bans torture, including psychological harm, by public officials and provides penalties of as long as three years imprisonment for its use, with a penalty of up to 15 years if serious injury occurs.
 While the law prohibits such practices, international and local nongovernmental organizations (NGOs) continued to report incidents of torture and widespread mistreatment in police and security detention centers.
 Human rights lawyers found the law ambiguous and supported amendments to define “torture” better and strengthen sentencing guidelines.

 The police court case against five police officers charged with the torture of Omar al-Nasir continued.
 Omar al-Nasir died in custody at the Criminal Investigation Department’s headquarters in Amman in late September 2015.